Harry Anniss Alfred F. Vere Drewry Antony Anniss Drewry Yvonne Drewry Harry Anniss Elizabeth Hannah Terry Mini tree diagram

 Birth of daughter Yvonne Drewry.

-Died in Birmingham.
+Died in Sutton Coldfield.

 Notes

-• From a Web Noticeboard for Budleigh Salterton:
+From a Web Noticeboard for Budleigh Salterton:

 "He told us the Anniss family name derives from a sailor in the Spanish Armada whose vessel was shipwrecked in the Bristol Channel.
-The family was first established in North Devon before relocating to Budleigh Salterton
+The family was first established in North Devon before relocating to Budleigh Salterton".

-Ada's Marriage certificate: Brentford Middlesex:
+Ada's Marriage Brentford Middlesex:

 Alfred is shown as 27 yrs; bachelor; Motor Salesman; living at: 21, Ravenscourt Road, Ravenscourt Park.